nacgarg/nacgarg.github.io/files/md/att.md

-###AT&T Smart City hackathon
+###AT&T Smart City hackathon (Best Overall App)
 Designed and built (in a team of 3) an Android and web app to track Caltrain, using crowdsourced train position data from phones triggered by the SSIDs of Raspberry Pi-generated WiFi networks on trains to determine the train number.
+Won Best Overall App award.